jdowni000/evaluation/README.md

 Repository for Justin Downie's Technical Evaluation.

-Evaluation folder contains all files created for the created daemonset applicaiton
+Evaluation folder contains all files created for the created daemonset applicaiton.

 Repo folder contains the changed files of the RedHat cloned repo.